mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Informal logic
 Informal logic is the study of natural language arguments.
 The study of fallacies is an important branch of informal logic.
 Since much informal argument is not strictly speaking deductive, on some conceptions of logic, informal logic is not logic at all.

+## Interpretation
+An interpretation is an assignment of meaning to the symbols of a formal language.
+Many formal languages used in mathematics, logic, and theoretical computer science are defined in solely syntactic terms, and as such do not have any meaning until they are given some interpretation.
+The general study of interpretations of formal languages is called formal semantics.

 ## Law of non-contradiction
 The law of non-contradiction (LNC) states that a proposition cannot be simoultaneously true and false, `¬(p ⋀ ¬p)` (it denies the case where a proposition `p` is both true and false, which makes `p` a contradiction).
 LNC is the cornerstone of classical logic, but it is rejected in intuitionistic logic.
 LNC is logically equivalent to the LEM, i.e. `¬(p ⋀ ¬p) ≡ ¬p ⋁ p` and to the law of identity, `¬(p ⋀ ¬p) ≡ p -> p`.